 ending only to begin again like the sun and the moon;

 dying only to live again like the four seasons.

-Lao Tzu openly adopted Sun Tzu’s dual-concept of expected and surprise … while reapplying it in a new way … only righteous and non-shaping means “the expected” should be used when governing the state; war is the realm of shaping, i.e. “the surprising”.
-This is because “the more skilled techniques [various forms of shaping], the more grotesque their works”.
+Lao Tzu openly adopted Sun Tzu’s dual-concept of expected and surprise while reapplying it in a new way; only righteous and non-shaping means “the expected” should be used when governing the state; war is the realm of shaping, i.e. “the surprising”.
+This is because “more cunning [various forms of shaping] means more surprises”.

-The essence of Taoist statecraft and grand strategy … resides in the following line: “avoid interference to succeed” … refraining from the action (knowing not to act) is the best way to achieve the desired end.
+The essence of Taoist statecraft and grand strategy resides in the following line: “avoid pressure to succeed”; refraining from the action (knowing not to act) is the best way to achieve the desired end.
 However, far from advocating disengagement from human affairs and the world, the non-action of Tao Te Ching teaches individuals how to behave in this world in order to be successful.

 Chinese thought never developed a cult of action: as actions intervene in the course of things, an action is always external to it and constitutes an initiative that is intrusive — it is a source of embarrassment; it intervenes as a hindrance.
 Therefore, the action is easy to spot and inevitably provokes elements of resistance.

 “People transform themselves”: touched, reformed, “civilised” by moral influence.
 The best explanation of “doing nothing”.